khalidrahmani/jaderp/doc/rpc.rst

 Aggregation (grouping)
 ~~~~~~~~~~~~~~~~~~~~~~

-OpenERP has powerful grouping capacities, but they are kind-of strange
+Jad has powerful grouping capacities, but they are kind-of strange
 in that they're recursive, and level n+1 relies on data provided
 directly by the grouping at level n.
 As a result, while ``read_group``
 works it's not a very intuitive API.

-OpenERP Web 7.0 eschews direct calls to ``read_group`` in favor of
+Jad Web 7.0 eschews direct calls to ``read_group`` in favor of
 calling a method of :js:class:`~openerp.web.Query`, `much in the way
 it is one in SQLAlchemy
 <http://docs.sqlalchemy.org/en/latest/orm/query.html#sqlalchemy.orm.query.Query.group_by>`_ [#]_: